 Is Medicare Plan F Being Discontinued?

-Yes, Medicare Plan F has been discontinued.
-The last possible day for new enrollment was December 31, 2019.
+Yes, Medicare Plan F has been discontinued for anyone who is new to Medicare after December 31, 2019.
 If you currently have Medicare Plan F, you can continue with the plan, if you so decide.
+If you joined Medicare on or before December 31, 2019, you can enroll in a Plan F if one is available in your area and you meet the plans eligibility requirements.
 This distinction is worth noting when reviewing the differences involved with Medicare Plan F vs. Plan G.

 What Do Medicare Plan F and Plan G Cover?

-Medicare Plan F and Plan G are similar and offer the same basic coverage benefits, which include:
+Medicare Plan F and Plan G are similar and offer the same basic coverage benefits, which include:1

 - Part A coinsurance and hospital costs.